EmbarkStudios/rust-gpu/README.md

 ## Process

 We use this repo as a monorepo for everything related to the project: crates, tools, shaders, examples, tests, and design documents.
-This way, we can use issues and PRs covering everything in the same place, cross-reference stuff within the repo, as well as with other GitHub repos (rspirv/Rust).
+This way, we can use issues and PRs covering everything in the same place, cross-reference stuff within the repo, as well as with other GitHub repos such as [rspirv](https://github.com/gfx-rs/rspirv) and [Rust](https://github.com/rust-lang/rust) itself.

 We meet weekly over a Discord call to discuss design and triage issues.
 Each meeting has an [issue](https://github.com/EmbarkStudios/rust-gpu/issues?q=label%3Ameeting+) with agenda, links and minutes.